 - Constructing green buildings

-- Conserving Energy
+- Conserving energy

-- Selecting sustainable and recycled materials
+- Using the sustainable materials above

 What Are the Benefits of Sustainable Construction?